Slimkapje/assist-iot-documentation/docs/source/horizontal_planes/device/localization_tag.rst

 ************
 Introduction
 ************
-The ASSIST-IoT localisation tag is a Smart IoT device used for people localisation.
-This device has tag functionality, and it contains a buzzer and red LED to indicate to the person that he/she is in a restricted area.
+The ASSIST-IoT localisation tag is a Smart IoT device used for indoor people localisation.
+This device has tag functionality, and it contains a buzzer and red LED.
+The buzzer is used to indicate to the person that he/she is in a restricted area.
+The button is used to alert the system when the worker detects an accident and immediate help is needed.

 ********
 Features